umb-hub/What-A-Capacity-Test/README.md

 There are differents files uploaded in container, those artefacts are usefull to create 2 type of different workload:

 - **Static Workload**: include only html static pages to download
-- **Dynamic Workload**: static and dynamic pages are generated using operations on database
+- **Dynamic Workload**: dynamic pages are generated using operations on database

 ### MariaDB Server